puay101/DSB11/README.md

-# Data Science Bootcamp Outline
+# Data Science Bootcamp Curriculum

-This repository contains the outline and assignments for the Data Science Bootcamp.
-Each sprint focuses on a specific set of skills and tools essential for data science.
+This repository outlines the comprehensive curriculum for our Data Science Bootcamp, designed to equip learners with foundational and advanced skills in data analysis, statistical modeling, and machine learning.
+Each sprint focuses on a specific domain, blending theoretical knowledge with practical application through engaging projects.

-## Sprint 01 - Google Sheets
+## Sprint 01: Data Manipulation with Google Sheets

-* **Dynamic Query:** Learn how to use dynamic queries in Google Sheets to efficiently filter and analyze data.
+* **Dynamic Querying:** Mastering the implementation of dynamic queries within Google Sheets for sophisticated data filtering and analysis.
-* **เปลี่ยนวันที่ พ.ศ. <-> ค.ศ.:** Practice converting dates between the Buddhist Era (พ.ศ.) and the Common Era (ค.ศ.) in Google Sheets.
+* **Date Conversion Utility:** Developing proficiency in seamless conversion between Buddhist Era (B.E.) and Common Era (C.E.) date formats within the Google Sheets environment.
-* **Regular Expression ดึงค่าจากบัตรประชาชน ID Card Parser:** Utilize regular expressions to extract specific information from Thai ID card numbers within Google Sheets.
+* **Thai National ID Card Parsing via Regular Expressions:** Applying regular expression techniques to extract pertinent information from Thai National Identification Card numbers using Google Sheets functionalities.

-## Sprint 02 - SQL Databases
+## Sprint 02: Relational Database Management with SQL

-* **สร้าง REPL บน https://replit.com/:** Set up a SQL REPL (Read-Eval-Print Loop) environment on Replit for practicing SQL commands.
+* **REPL Environment Setup:** Establishing a functional SQL Read-Eval-Print Loop (REPL) environment on Replit for hands-on SQL practice.
-* **ออกแบบ restaurant databases มีอย่างน้อย 5 tables:** Design a relational database schema for a restaurant, including at least five tables with appropriate relationships and attributes.
+* **Restaurant Database Design:** Architecting a robust relational database schema for a restaurant, comprising a minimum of five interconnected tables with well-defined attributes and relationships.
-* **เขียน SELECT WITH หรือใช้ subqueries:** Practice writing complex SQL queries using `WITH` clauses or subqueries to retrieve specific information from the restaurant database.
+* **Advanced Data Retrieval:** Constructing complex SQL `SELECT` statements utilizing `WITH` clauses and subqueries to extract specific insights from the designed restaurant database.

-## Sprint 03 - Programming
+## Sprint 03: Foundational Programming Principles

-* **สร้าง REPL บน https://replit.com/:** Set up a general-purpose programming REPL environment on Replit.
+* **REPL Environment Setup:** Configuring a versatile programming REPL environment on Replit for coding exercises.
-* **Chatbot สั่ง Pizza มีอย่างน้อย 8-10 dialogues:** Develop a simple chatbot that simulates ordering pizza, with at least 8-10 different conversational turns.
+* **Interactive Pizza Ordering Chatbot:** Developing a conversational chatbot simulating a pizza ordering process, incorporating a minimum of 8-10 distinct dialogue turns.
-* **เป่ายิ้งฉุบ user สามารถเล่นกี่รอบก็ได้ ตอนจบเกมให้สรุปผล win, tie, loss ด้วย:** Create a Rock-Paper-Scissors game where the user can play multiple rounds, and the final results (wins, ties, losses) are summarized at the end.
+* **Multi-Round Rock-Paper-Scissors Game:** Creating an interactive Rock-Paper-Scissors game allowing users to play an arbitrary number of rounds, culminating in a comprehensive summary of wins, ties, and losses.

-## Sprint 04 - Data Transformation
+## Sprint 04: Data Transformation and Engineering

-* **วิเคราะห์ข้อมูล nycflights13 ด้วย dplyr:** Analyze the `nycflights13` dataset using the `dplyr` package in R for data manipulation and transformation.
+* **`dplyr` Based Analysis of `nycflights13` Dataset:** Conducting in-depth data analysis and transformation of the `nycflights13` dataset using the `dplyr` package in R.
-* **ลองสร้าง PostgreSQL server ของตัวเองบน https://www.elephantsql.com/ แล้ว write tables ขึ้นไปบน server:** Set up a free PostgreSQL server on ElephantSQL and practice writing tables and data to it.
+* **Cloud-Based PostgreSQL Server Implementation:** Establishing a personal PostgreSQL server on ElephantSQL and performing data definition and manipulation operations, including table creation and data insertion.

-## Sprint 05 - Data Visualization
+## Sprint 05: Data Visualization Techniques

-* **ลองสร้าง 5-6 charts ด้วย ggplot และส่งการบ้านด้วย R markdown:** Create 5-6 different types of charts using the `ggplot2` package in R to visualize data.
-Submit the assignment as an R Markdown document.
+* **ggplot2 Chart Development:** Generating a diverse set of 5-6 insightful charts utilizing the `ggplot2` package in R to effectively communicate data patterns and trends.
+* **Reproducible Reporting with R Markdown:** Documenting and submitting the visualization assignments as reproducible R Markdown reports.

-## Sprint 06 - Essential Statistics
+## Sprint 06: Essential Statistical Concepts

-* **ทำการบ้าน titanic ใน on demand video ด้วย R:** Complete the Titanic dataset analysis assignment based on the provided on-demand video using R.
+* **Titanic Dataset Analysis (R-Based):** Completing a comprehensive analysis of the Titanic dataset in R, following the guidelines of the provided on-demand video.
-* **ลองสร้างโมเดล linear regression ใน Excel/ Google Sheets:** Build a simple linear regression model using either Microsoft Excel or Google Sheets.
+* **Linear Regression Modeling (Spreadsheet Software):** Constructing and interpreting simple linear regression models using either Microsoft Excel or Google Sheets.
-* **วิเคราะห์ข้อมูลด้วย AB test ง่ายๆใน Excel/ Google Sheets:** Perform a basic A/B test analysis using the functionalities of Excel or Google Sheets.
+* **A/B Test Analysis (Spreadsheet Software):** Performing and interpreting basic A/B test analyses to evaluate the impact of different interventions using Excel or Google Sheets.

-## Sprint 07 - Essential Machine Learning
+## Sprint 07: Core Machine Learning Principles

-* **สร้างโมเดลด้วย caret อย่างน้อย 2-3 โมเดล ใช้เทคนิคด้านล่าง:** Build at least 2-3 different machine learning models using the `caret` package in R, applying the following techniques:
+* **Model Building with `caret` Package:** Developing and evaluating at least 2-3 distinct machine learning models using the `caret` package in R, employing the following fundamental techniques:
     * Regression
     * Classification
-    * K-Fold cross validation
+    * K-Fold Cross-Validation
-* **นักเรียนสามารถหา free dataset ได้จาก data.world หรือ kaggle นะครับ จะลองเสิร์ชจาก google datasets ก็ได้นะครับ ⭐:** Students can find free datasets for this assignment on platforms like data.world, Kaggle, or by searching Google Datasets.
+* **Open Dataset Exploration:** Learners are encouraged to source freely available datasets from platforms such as data.world, Kaggle, or Google Datasets (⭐).

-## Sprint 08 - Python Programming
+## Sprint 08: Python Programming Proficiency

-* **เขียนเกมส์เป่ายิ้งฉุบด้วย python:** Develop the Rock-Paper-Scissors game again, this time using the Python programming language.
+* **Rock-Paper-Scissors Game Development (Python):** Implementing the classic Rock-Paper-Scissors game using the Python programming language, emphasizing clean and modular code.
-* **เขียน class ATM อย่างน้อย 5 methods:** Create a Python class named `ATM` with at least five different methods representing common ATM functionalities (e.g., deposit, withdraw, check balance).
+* **ATM Class Implementation (Python):** Designing and implementing a Python class named `ATM` with a minimum of five essential methods representing typical ATM functionalities.

-## Sprint 09 - Essential Python for Data Analyst
+## Sprint 09: Python for Data Analysis Essentials

-* **ทำการบ้านในคอร์ส pandas foundation:** Complete the assignments and exercises from a pandas foundation course.
+* **Pandas Foundation Coursework:** Completing assigned exercises and projects from a foundational pandas course to solidify data manipulation skills in Python.
-* **ลองเขียน requests ดึงข้อมูลจาก public API:** Practice using the `requests` library in Python to fetch data from a public API.
+* **Public API Interaction with `requests`:** Gaining practical experience in using the `requests` library in Python to retrieve data from publicly accessible APIs.
-* **ลองสร้าง simple ML model ด้วย sklearn:** Build a simple machine learning model using the `scikit-learn` (sklearn) library in Python.
+* **Introduction to `scikit-learn` for Machine Learning:** Building and evaluating a simple machine learning model using the `scikit-learn` (sklearn) library in Python.

-## Sprint 10 - Dashboard
+## Sprint 10: Data Dashboarding and Storytelling

-* **สร้าง dashboard ด้วย Looker Studio (Former Data Studio):** Create an interactive data dashboard using Google Looker Studio (formerly Data Studio).
+* **Interactive Dashboard Creation with Looker Studio:** Designing and developing dynamic data dashboards using Google Looker Studio (formerly Data Studio) to visualize key insights.
-* **สร้าง dashboard ด้วย Tableau Public:** Design and publish a data dashboard using Tableau Public.
+* **Public Dashboard Development with Tableau Public:** Constructing and publishing interactive data dashboards using Tableau Public to share data-driven narratives effectively.